Dechie/A-Simple-Neural-Network-/README.md

 ![image](https://user-images.githubusercontent.com/104849949/234575719-b67f666a-163b-437a-ac6e-3cf5b6a11b54.png)

-this is what the final graph looks like.
+this is what the final graph looks like...